Delayed Auditory Feedback (DAF)

 In 1992 a temp agency sent me to work at a tech company.
-They’d released a new operating system and needed someone to call all their customers and ask if they wanted the new release on a tape drive or a CD.
+They’d released a new operating system and needed someone to call their customers and ask if they wanted the new release on a tape drive or a CD.
+The question was simple but I stuttered severely and struggled through each call.

 On a call the office telephone malfunctioned and I heard my voice back in my ear, delayed slightly.
 I’d done fluency shaping therapy so I knew how to slow my speech to match the delay.
 I spoke fluently on that call.
 Then I had improved fluency for the rest of the day.